Landholder duty

 When does a liability occur?

-What is a Significant Interest?
+What is a significant interest?

-Linked Entities
+Linked bodies

 To determine whether a private company or private unit trust is a landholder (and the amount of duty payable on a relevant acquisition), you must consider any land directly held by the company or on behalf of the unit trust.
-You also must consider if the private company or private unit trust indirectly owns land held by linked entities.
+You also must consider if the private company or private unit trust indirectly owns land held by linked bodies.

 What is Unencumbered Land Value?